Netflix sinks on subscriber losses, analysts still see growth

 “I think that was a much bigger driver of churn than a dearth of content.”

-Ten Wall Street brokerages cut their share price targets to reflect Thursday’s fall, but there were no cuts to their ratings on the stock, still seen by a majority of Wall Street firms as a high-potential growth business and a clear “buy”.
+Ten Wall Street brokerages cut their share price targets to reflect Thursday’s fall, but did not downgrade the stock, still seen by a majority of Wall Street firms as a high-potential growth business and a clear “buy”.

+The relatively small price drop in the company’s $12.6 billion of junk bonds affirmed the view that the second-quarter results are a blip.
+While all Netflix debt weakened on Thursday, the biggest price moves were just 2.5%, like on the 6.375% bond coming due in May 2029 worth $800 million, according to Refinitiv data.

+“We’re not concerned.
+We’re still keeping to our forecast,” said Neil Begley, senior vice president at Moody’s Investors Service.

+The credit market’s faith in Netflix has allowed it to borrow at very cheap rates to fund content creation and acquisition.
+That is unlikely to change based on the disappointing second-quarter results, said Begley.

+Netflix bond prices did not fall enough to attract bargain hunters.
+“I’d be looking for a 300 basis point spread or so in a new 10-year deal as fair value,” said John McClain, portfolio manager at Diamond Hill Capital Management.
+The spread on the 6.375% bond due in 2029 is around 275, he noted, “so I’d want a 325 basis point spread to get interested.”

-While competition is set to heat up with the upcoming launches of Apple Inc’s (AAPL.O) Apple TV and Disney+, several analysts said Netflix’s global reach is likely to give it an edge.
+While competition is set to heat up with the upcoming launches of Apple TV and Disney+, several analysts said Netflix’s global reach is likely to give it an edge.

 Netflix added just 2.83 million international paid streaming subscribers, compared with Street expectations of 4.8 million, but it now has 151.6 million worldwide, dwarfing its nearest rivals Amazon Prime and HBO.